-You feel that apologizing for your part would exempt the other person from their wrongdoings.
-If you think about this resistance, it implies that all conflict is one-sided, but there is a part of you that knows that that simplified scenario just isn’t true.
-Becoming conscious of your culpability often means taking the first step toward reconciliation without any guarantees that you’ll hear the apology that you want to hear after you’ve given yours.
-Face these uncertain outcomes by empowering yourself to do your part, and then if your apology doesn’t come; ask for it; sincerely and directly.
+Perhaps you feel that apologizing for your part would exempt the other person from their wrongdoings.
+This is probably happening if you worry about giving an apology and then not getting one back, which would make you feel like you gave up a position of power or righteousness.
+If you think about this resistance, it implies that all conflict is one-sided, but there is a part of you that knows that that simplified scenario just isn't true.
+Becoming conscious of your responsibility in all relationships often means taking the first step toward reconciliation without any guarantees that you'll hear the apology that you want to hear after you've given yours.
+Face these uncertain outcomes by empowering yourself to do your part, and then if your apology doesn't come; ask for it; sincerely and directly.
 Empower yourself to ask for what you need.

 fear of feeling negative emotions:

 You might not want to apologize because it's easier to be angry and hold your relationship at a distance rather than open up to the emotional closeness and vulnerability that apologizing requires.
 Maybe you have built a wall of righteousness that makes you feel protected from others being able to hurt you.
 Walls of self-righteousness where you put on airs that you are never at fault are often build to hold back feelings of sadness and despair which you may feel will never end if you let your guard down.

 emotions are just vibrations